makersacademy/acebook-rails-template/README.md

     * see a helpful message that the delete was successful

  3. Outstanding Tasks:
     * Comments cannot be blank
     * Posts can have line breaks
     * SimpleCov

+Day 1: Al & Katie / Ant & Bene
+Day 2: Al & Ant / Bene & Katie

 ## How to contribute to this project
 See [CONTRIBUTING.md](CONTRIBUTING.md)